pstroe/chartering-new-realms-2024/chapter1.md

 [^mylabel]: SEED is currently undergoing restructuring and thus cannot be used.
 It seems to be a promising project for further investigation into processing raw data via LLM, see [SEED repository](https://anonymous.4open.science/r/SEED/paper.pdf).

 These tools display a remarkable adaptivity to new tasks, especially when employing a technique called few-shot prompting.
 However, this comes at a greater computational cost than non-LLM tools.
-Nonetheless, they again are relatively restrictive in their output and are geared more towards data extraction from unstructed data rather than formatting into a customisable format.
+Nonetheless, they again are relatively restrictive in their output and are geared more towards data extraction from unstructed data rather than formatting into a customisable format, where one talks to their .